-The Politics Department aims
+AIMS OF The Politics Department

-- Instil in the students a long standing fascination and desire to participate in politics along with a well-founded appreciation of what it offers both academically and pastorally
+- Instil in our pupils a long standing fascination with politics and desire to participate actively in civil society

 - Develop skills of analysis, interpretation and evaluation

-- Thoroughly prepare pupils for external examinations and enhance their chances of securing their first choice of university
+- Thoroughly prepare pupils for external examinations and enhance their chances of securing their first choice university

-No prior political knowledge is required, but it is expected that boys will have a healthy curiosity about the world and a desire to understand political events at a deeper level.
+No prior political knowledge is required when our pupils begin the AS or A Level courses, but it is expected that boys will have a healthy curiosity about the world and a desire to understand political events at a deeper level.
 Politics fits into several different subject combinations, particularly those in the humanities and social science disciplines.
-Boys have a far greater awareness of the world of politics through regular media discussions in class.
+Boys become fully immersed in the political world through regular media discussions in class.